Grouparoo is the Reverse ETL Tool that meets you where you are.

-🔎 Use the profiles and segments you already have
+🔎 Use the records and segments you already have

-Reverse ETLs let you use the robust profile data you've already made in your data warehouse.
+Reverse ETLs let you use the robust Record data you've already made in your data warehouse.

 💼 Make informed business decisions with operational analytics